 Catalina Barroso-Luque is an artist, writer and arts programmer working between Mexico City and Glasgow.
 Her current work plays with animality, sex and Mexican female identities.

 Jude Browning is a Glasgow based artist and event programmer, interested in ancient rhetoric, modes of public speaking and theatricality.
 Her artworks often take the form of monologues, which are self-authored, appropriated and misremembered.

 Conor Baird is an artist, born, raised and based in Glasgow.
 Recently his use of text has slid from voice, improvisation and script into more formalised approaches to writing and publishing thanks to inaction from lockdown.
 This writing is in line with much of his overarching practice which seeks to unpack and make mess of personal narratives around intimacy, shame, belonging and violence – in order to clarify, accept and settle.
 His time-based work makes use of subversive dramaturgies across performance, actionism, theatre, expanded cinema and film.
 Conor’s training stems from the former Sculpture undergraduate at Gray’s School of Art (2013), the recent Theatre & Performance Practices Master’s at University of Glasgow (2019) and continuous performance workshopping.
 Conor also participated in the alternative postgraduate education programme Syllabus III (2018), and was a Committee Member at Market Gallery, Glasgow (2015-17).
 He has shown work in galleries, festivals, theatres, cinemas, bars, apartments, factories, windows, and sewers.

 Event is held on 4th September 2021.
-An audio recording will be available soon.
+You can find documentation and recording of the event here.